madisp/madisp.github.io/_posts/2013-12-26-about-stupid.markdown

 Some time ago I tried to replicate AngularJS's variant of two-way databinding - which I find absolutely lovely - in Android.
-Angular has a simple expression language that one can use within the templates, e.g., say that one wants to display a div only if user is logged in and is an admin, e.g.:
+Angular has a simple expression language that one can use within the templates.
+Say that one wants to display a div only if user is logged in and is an admin, e.g.:

 ```xml
 <div ng-show="user.logged_in && user.is_admin">